ncrt035/core_vocabulary_list_greek_japanese/README.md

 ## License
 CC BY-SA 3.0

-The original vocabulary list were composed by a team at Dickinson College led by Christopher Francese.
+The original vocabulary list was composed by a team at Dickinson College led by Christopher Francese.